zammad/zammad-user-documentation/advanced/suggested-workflows.rst

    @mentions and subscriptions only work for tickets that you already have access to.

-Quickly assign in ticket listings
+Quickly Assign in Ticket Listings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Within overviews and detailed searches you can run bulk operations on tickets.